ctzsnooze/1AUD-filter/README.md

 This is a page describing the 1AUD filter, a modification of the 1EURO filter

-The 1EURO filter increases the cutoff frequency of the filter during rapid input movements.
+The 1EURO filter increases the cutoff frequency of a first order filter during rapid input movements.

 This filter uses the same principle but has some modifications that appear to improve performance in certain applications, such as tracking a gimbal.
+I recommend using two first order lowpass filters in series to get a simple second order filter, not only for smoothing the input but also for smoothing the output.

+The user must set the:
+- cutoff frequency for input smoothing, so as to get a clean enough derivative control signal
-In principle, the user determines a minimum cutoff frequency for the smoothing function, and a gain factor for how quickly the cutoff should rise during fast movement.
-The differential factor then shifts the cutoff upwards during faster movements.
+- the minimum cutoff frequency for the smoothing function
+- the gain factor for how quickly the cutoff should rise during fast movement.

-In more detail, the code:
+The code typically:

 - (optionally) applies a slew limiter to remove extreme solitary spikes
 - applies a second order lowpass filter to smooth the data / suppress high frequency noise